 Becoming a parent is exciting, tiring and terrifying all at the same time.
 It’s important to remember that you’re not alone in feeling a mix of emotions and there are many support services available for advice and guidance.

-CaFHS services are available at no cost to all families in South Australia with children aged 0-5.
+CaFHS services are free to all families in South Australia with children from birth to 5 years.
 For families experiencing added challenges, CaFHS offers more intensive support over a longer period to help families meet the health and development needs of their child.

 CaFHS employs a range of clinical and support staff including nursing and allied health (social work and psychology) professionals who are supported by Child and Family Support Consultants, and Aboriginal Cultural Child and Family Support Consultants who ensure the delivery of culturally responsive care.